Skip to content

 );

-When a handler needs the originating connection itself — to register it in a room, track per-socket state — pass channelCases to serveChannel / serveDurableObject.
-Each case receives the request and an IConnectionContext:
+Sometimes a handler needs the actual connection — to add it to a room, or to remember some per-connection state.
+For that, pass channelCases to serveChannel / serveDurableObject.
+Each case gets the request and an IConnectionContext:

 channelCases: {